Sholtee/rpc/README.md

    using Solti.Utils.Rpc.Hosting;
    using Solti.Utils.DI.Interfaces;
    ...
-   public class CalculatorAppHost : AppHostBase
+   public class CalculatorHost : AppHostBase
    {
      // There are several properties to set (check the documentation out).
 This two are mandatory: